bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 Most digital services are operated by for-profit companies.
 You’ve probably heard of some of the more notable ones like Facebook, Twitter, and Google.

-Lately, the pathetic privacy policies (along with the practical consequences) of these companies have gone mainstream.
+Lately, awareness of these companies' pathetic privacy practices has gone mainstream.
 People are realizing that these big technology companies are unscrupulous mercenaries, and that their most personal data is actually stored to sell (not for their convenience, or whatever pretty marketing-speak they give you).

 But how did we get here?
-Why is it that we’re dealing with these egregious user privacy violations now?
+Why is it that we’re dealing with these egregious privacy violations now?

-In the not-so-distant past, our most sensitive personal data could only be accessed by select institutions: those in government, healthcare, finance, etc. While these sectors surely sold customer data for profit, such activity was probably relatively minimal, because (1) these sectors are highly regulated and (2) technology to collect and store data was relatively primitive and expensive, so there was a practical limit on the extent of data that could be collected, stored, and leveraged in the first place.
+In the not-so-distant past, our most sensitive personal data could only be accessed by select institutions: those in government, healthcare, finance, etc. While these sectors surely sold customer data for profit, such activity was relatively minimal.
+Regulation probably had something to do with it, but the technology to collect and store data was relatively primitive and expensive.

+There was a practical limit on the extent of data that could be collected, stored, and leveraged in the first place.

 In the past few years, however, that’s all changed.
 Almost every service you interact with can (and probably does) collect vast amounts of data on you with minimal cost, whether through mobile apps, website analytics, or through other (often more nefarious) means.